kwestin/dac-purple-teaming-workshop/README.md

 ___________________________________________________

-## Lab 3: Exercise 2 - Modifying Existing Detections & Detectin API Key Creation
+## Lab 3: Exercise 2 - Modifying Existing Detections & Detecting API Key Creation
 By utilzing a pre-packaged detection, we can easily modify an existing detection to tune to our environment.
 By using the python functions that Panther provides, code templates are easily available.

 **Terms we'll reference**